 Our simulations of April-July periods combine 5-day chunks of observed weather into one coherent time series.
 By using 5-day chunks instead of combining single day observations we constrain our simulations to observed day to day variations that appear to be crucially important for precipitation events.
-This ensures that in our simulations storms predominantly travel eastwards and that the moisture transport in the simulations is reasonable - at least during these 5 days (see animated gif files in the supplementary files).
+This ensures that in our simulations storms predominantly travel eastwards and that the moisture transport in the simulations is reasonable - at least during these 5 days.

 Indeed sensitivity tests show that simulations where a new analogue is chosen every day result in significantly higher precipitation with 7mm per day for the dynamic SWG simulations (see Fig. A4).
-The amount of precipitation steadily decreases with the length of the observed chunks that are assembled by the SWGs ( $n{days}$ ).
-This is to be expected as with longer assembled by the SWGs ( $n{days}$ ).
+The amount of precipitation steadily decreases with the length of the observed chunks that are assembled by the SWGs (n{days}).
+This is to be expected as with longer assembled chunks and fewer analogue choices the simulated weather events resemble more and more the observations.
+There is an especially strong decrease in simulated precipitation from one to 3 days which suggests, that when analogues are chosen more frequently than every third day potentially unreasonable weather events are created.